Key Stage 1

 This Key Stage includes children from Year 1 (ages 5-6) and Year 2 (ages 6-7).
 In KS1 the curriculum builds on the children’s experiences in the Early Years Foundation Stage.

-ICT, History, Geography, Art, DT, PSHE are often taught through a thematic or topic approach in a creative, practical and interactive way.
+Computing, History, Geography, Art, DT, PSHE are often taught through a thematic or topic approach in a creative, practical and interactive way.
 We change our topics on average every half term.
-Some topics may be whole school topics like for instance our Multicultural topic or Healthy and Active weeks.
+Some topics may be whole school topics like for instance our Friendship/Anti-Bullying or Healthy and Active weeks.

 We also aim to provide each year group with a wide range of experiences to further enrich the topics.
 These experiences would include visitors coming to school or trips to places relevant to the topic.
-Class teachers work in close consultation with our team of support staff of Teaching Assistants.
+Class teachers work in close consultation with our team of Teaching Assistants.

 Our KS1 department has always given the highest priority to the teaching of reading and phonics.
-Our approach to the teaching of phonics is through the ‘Letters and Sounds’ Scheme.
+Our approach to the teaching of phonics is through the Read Write Inc Scheme.
 This is taught daily in ability groups.
 We use a wide range of reading schemes, one of the main ones being the Oxford Reading Scheme.
 This is well supplemented with other schemes.